Preparing for Your First Pet

 Before your new best friend comes home, you need to make sure that your house is ready to welcome them.
 According to Pedigree, things you should have at home before bringing in a new dog include food and water bowls, toys, grooming materials, and a collar and lead.
 For older dogs, you should ask the most recent owner what food brand they are used to and give them that for the first few days.

 For cats, the requirements are similar, but you need to also have a litter box and a stock of cat litter.
-Make sure you place the litter box somewhere accessible and comfortable for the cat and put it away from its food and water bowls.
+Make sure you place the litter box somewhere accessible and comfortable for the cat, and put it away from its food and water bowls.

-If you are getting a small caged pet, such as a hamster or a rabbit, you will not have much preparation to do aside ensuring their living space is as comfortable as possible.
+If you are getting a small caged pet, such as a hamster or a rabbit, you will not have much preparation to do aside from ensuring their living space is as comfortable as possible.
 Make sure you place their cage somewhere with the correct temperature and noise levels for the type of animal you are getting.

 Learn to Maintain Your Home